silver-language/workspace-silver/wiki/silver-data/block structure.md

 		price: $9.99

-2.
+'tag' does NOT have a colon:

 	product1:
 		id: 1234

-		tag									...does NOT have a colon
+		tag
 			new
 			great
 			fantastic